 For the fried rice, sauté onions and carrots, and add chilled cooked rice.
 Scramble an egg, and toss it into the rice with green onions, butter, soy sauce and sesame seeds.

 I tried to get my family to pull up their chairs around the griddle so I could flip shrimp at them, but they know my aim isn’t that great.

 When you’re done cooking your meal, pour some water over the griddle and scrape any residue toward the drip pan.
-I find chain mail scrubbers do the best job at cleaning cast iron.
+I find chain mail scrubbers do the best job at cleaning.

 Wipe the griddle dry with paper towels or a shop towel.
 Remember, don’t use soap.
 It will strip away that great seasoning you created.

-Once it’s cooled off, I highly recommend getting a grill cover, because seasoned cast iron is a magnet for dust.
+Once it’s cooled off, I highly recommend getting a grill cover, because the seasoned griddle is a magnet for dust.
 The 42-inch Nexgrill Premium Griddle Cover is made to fit this grill perfectly and will protect it from weather and dust.

 As you can see, I truly love this griddle.
 It’s already become part of my Sunday morning brunch routine.

 Overall, I’m super impressed with the quality, portability and large cooking area.
 The only flaw that I have found is that you need to be careful what you place on the side shelf.
 It can get pretty hot.
 I placed a plastic bowl on it, and it started to melt.
 I also placed my spatula on the shelf with the handle near the griddle, and it was too hot to handle.
 It’s just something to be mindful of.